Magicrafter13/mash/README.md

 - Chain commands together based on exit status with `&&` and `||`
 - Allow for appending to files with `>>` and not just `>`
 - Accept strings as input with `<<<`
+- More advanced (recursion) math statement parsing, matching the abilities of other shells.

 ## Behind the Scenes